Data Protection Notice

 What personal data does the Bank process? |

-The personal data the Bank processes in connection with product development and managing IT systems might encompass all the data the Bank processes on the customer in connection with providing products and services and the customer’s dealings with the Bank. |
+The personal data the Bank processes in connection with statistical analysis, product development and managing IT systems might encompass all the data the Bank processes on the customer in connection with providing products and services and the customer’s dealings with the Bank. |

 Who is responsible for processing? |